jackshiels/bananai/README.md

 * Deploy the model to an Arduino BLE 33 Sense
 * Build an enclosure
 * Construct the final device on a banana holder

+# Findings

+* Increasing the number of images with transfer learning didn't appear to help accuracy.
+* Moving into the 160x160 models caused a loss of accuracy.